I have a secret I want to tell you.

 - freshen up the content on your website

 - making sure you are listed properly on directories

-- thinking through your work flow for client care
+- think through your work flow for client care